Social Icons

 Directed by Penny Marshall

-The director here is the late Penny Marshall, she was in full control of this movie and this is not the first time she has delivered something that is just amazing.
-She had control over another Tom Hanks movie A League of Their Own in 1992.
+Marshall was in full control of this film, and it’s not the only amazing work she delivered.
+She also directed another beloved Tom Hanks movie, A League of Their Own, in 1992.

-The movie is about a young man named Josh who lives with his family.
-This twelve-year-old is having challenges dealing with the world as his height gets in the way of him doing things he wanted.
-Josh best friend is Billy who is also his next door neighbor.
+The story of Big follows a twelve-year-old boy named Josh, who lives with his family.
+Josh faces challenges navigating the world because his height often gets in the way of doing the things he wants.
+His best friend, Billy, is also his next-door neighbor and closest confidant.

-Faced with this new challenge, he runs from home and now he has to face to world as an adult trying to get by.
-While still looking for a way to get back to his normal self so he can go back home.
+Faced with this new reality, Josh runs away from home and must navigate the world as an adult while trying to find a way to reverse the wish and return to his normal life.

-Big is that one film you get to enjoy every time you see it, and just laugh as this fantasy comedy takes you on an unforgettable ride.
+Big is one of those films you can enjoy every time you watch it, laughing as this fantasy comedy takes you on an unforgettable ride.

 Clueless (1995)